An update on COVID-19

 What do graduates have to say about the accelerated nursing program?

-Read and hear what 2018 alumna Robin Fuller says about her UC Davis experience »
+Read and watch what 2019 alumna Irene Cisneros-Fong says about her UC Davis experience »

 The MEPN is led by the Nursing Science and Health-Care Leadership Graduate Group, an interprofessional team of more than 55 faculty from disciplines including nursing, medicine, health informatics, nutrition, biostatistics, pharmacy, sociology and public health.